ljedrz/lambda_calculus/README.md

 **lambda_calculus** is a simple implementation of the untyped lambda calculus in Rust.

 The data and operators follow the Church encoding.
 The terms are implemented using De Bruijn indices, but can also be displayed using the classic lambda notation.
-Expressions containing the fixed-point combinator use its call-by-value variant and are adjusted so that they are compatible with as many β-reduction strategies as possible.
+Library functions utilizing the fixed-point combinator use its call-by-value variant and are built for compatibility with as many β-reduction strategies as possible.

 The library contains: